dneimke/100d/index.md

 * GitHub - ability to contribute, build, and publish code artefacts
 * Web Frameworks - I will focus on React and Vue to develop websites
 * Tools - webpack, git, and CLI tools
-* Azure - Hosting static web apps
+* Azure - Hosting static web apps with a serverless backend and distributing them globally